-Electroconvulsive therapy (ECT) is typically used to treat severe depression, but it used for other mental illnesses, like schizophrenia.
+Electroconvulsive therapy (ECT) is typically used to treat severe depression, but it occasionally is used for other mental illnesses such as schizophrenia.
 During ECT, an electric current is briefly applied through the scalp to the brain to induce a seizure while the patient is asleep under general anesthesia.

-ECT is one of the fastest ways to relieve symptoms in severely depressed or suicidal patients, or patients who suffer from mania or other mental illnesses.
-ECT is generally used as a last resort when severe depression is unresponsive to several or more medications or other forms of therapy, or when these patients pose a severe threat to themselves or others and it is dangerous to wait until medications take effect.
+ECT is one of the fastest and most effective ways to relieve symptoms in severely depressed or suicidal patients or patients who suffer from mania or other mental illnesses.
+ECT is generally used when severe depression is unresponsive to several or more medications or other forms of therapy, or when these patients pose a severe threat to themselves or others and it is dangerous to wait until medications take effect.
 ECT is also often considered the safest and most effective treatment for mood disorders in women who are pregnant.

 How Is ECT Performed?

 Because the muscles are relaxed, the seizure will usually be limited to slight movement of the hands and feet.
 Patients are carefully monitored during the treatment and awaken minutes later, not remembering the treatment or events surrounding it.
-The patient is often confused, but this confusion typically lasts for only a short period of time.
+The patient is often confused for a short period after treatment.
 ECT is usually given up to three times a week for two to four weeks.

 ECT remains misunderstood by the general public, even though it has been used successfully since the 1940s.
 Many of the risks and side effects have been related to anesthesia, or the improper use of equipment, incorrect administration, and improperly trained staff.